jenniferoliveri/cityOfRome/blog-draft/jennifer/pantheonfinal.md

 Cassius Dio, *Roman History*, (1917) trans.
 E. Cary (Cambridge, MA:
 Harvard U.P.).

 Paulus Orosius, *Historiarum Adversum Paganos*, (1882) ed.
+C.
-C.Zangemeister (Corpus Scriptorum Ecclesiasticorum Latinorum).
+Zangemeister (Corpus Scriptorum Ecclesiasticorum Latinorum).

 Modern Sources
 --------------

-DeLaine, J. (2015) \'The Pantheon Builders: Estimating Manpower for Construction\', in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity To The Present* (Cambridge, MA: Harvard U.P.).Marder, T.
+DeLaine, J. (2015) 'The Pantheon Builders: Estimating Manpower for Construction', in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity to the Present* (Cambridge, MA: Harvard U.P.).

-& Wilson Jones, M. (2015) \'Introduction\', in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity To The Present* (Cambridge, MA:
+Marder, T. & Wilson Jones, M. (2015) 'Introduction', in T. A. Marder &
+M. Wilson Jones (eds) *The Pantheon From Antiquity to the Present* (Cambridge, MA: Harvard U.P.).

-Harvard U.P.).Martines, G. (2015) \'The Conception and Construction of Drum and Dome\', in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity To The Present* (Cambridge, MA: Harvard U.P.).McEwen, I.
+Martines, G. (2015) 'The Conception and Construction of Drum and Dome', in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity to the Present* (Cambridge, MA: Harvard U.P.).

-(1993) \'Hadrian's Rhetoric I: the Pantheon\' *Anthropology and Aesthetics* 24, 54--66.Moore, F.G.
-(1899) \'The Gilt-Bronze Tiles of the Pantheon\' *American Journal of Archaeology* 3, 40--43.
-Ressler, S.
+McEwen, I. (1993) 'Hadrian's Rhetoric I: the Pantheon' *Anthropology and Aesthetics* 24, 54-66.

+Moore, F. G. (1899) 'The Gilt-Bronze Tiles of the Pantheon' *American Journal of Archaeology* 3, 40-43.

-(2015) The Most Celebrated Edifice---The Pantheon, KanopyThunø, E.
+Ressler, S. (2015) The Most Celebrated Edifice-The Pantheon, Kanopy.

-(2015) \'The Pantheon in the Middle Ages\', in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity To The Present* (Cambridge, MA:
+Thunø, E. (2015) 'The Pantheon in the Middle Ages', in T. A. Marder & M.
+Wilson Jones (eds) *The Pantheon From Antiquity to the Present* (Cambridge, MA: Harvard U.P.).

-Harvard U.P.).Waddell, G. (2015) *Sources and Parallels for the Design and Construction of the Pantheon, in: The Pantheon From Antiquity To The Present* (Cambridge, MA: Harvard U.P.).
+Waddell, G. (2015) *Sources and Parallels for the Design and Construction of the Pantheon* in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity to the Present* (Cambridge, MA: Harvard U.P.).

 [^1]: The brick stamps are CIL XV.276, 362, 649a, 811b, c, 1106b, 1406,
     and can be found at: